United States Regiments & Batteries > New York > 79th New York Infantry Regiment

 1863

-January 20-24 “Mud March”
+January 20-24

 February 17 Colonel Farnsworth was discharged for disability from his Second Bull Run wound.
 Lieutenant Colonel David Morrison was promoted to colonel.

-March 13 Moved to Newport News, Va.
+March 13 Moved to Newport News, Virginia.

-March 20-28 To Kentucky
+March 20-28 Transferred to Kentucky

-April-June Duty at Paris, Nicholasville, Lancaster, Stanford and Somerset assigned to the 1st Brigade, 1st Division, 9th Army Corps, Army of the Ohio
+April-June Duty at Paris, Nicholasville, Lancaster, Stanford and Somerset assigned to the 1st Brigade, 1st Division, 9th Corps, Army of the Ohio

-June 14-17 To Vicksburg, Miss.
+June 14-17 To Vicksburg, Mississippi.

-June 17-July 4 Siege of Vicksburg
+June 17-July 4

-July 5-10 Advance on Jackson, Miss.
+July 5-10 Advance on Jackson, Mississippi.

-July 10-17 Siege of Jackson
+Siege of Jackson

 July 18-22 Destruction of Mississippi Central Railroad at Madison Station